Deformation Quantization for Actions of K\"ahlerian Lie Groups: Tempered pairs

-Let now $\CE$ be a complex Fr\'echet space, with topology associated with a countable family of semi-norms $\{\|.\|_j\}_{j\in\N}$.
-An immediate modification of its proof, lead us to the following version of Proposition \ref{PROPIP} (the only difference with the former is that now the index $K\in\N$ may depends on $j$ via the order of the tempered weight $\mu_j$).
+which are always achievable. \end{proof} Let now $\CE$ be a complex Fr\'echet space, with topology associated with a countable family of semi-norms $\{\|.\|_j\}_{j\in\N}$.
+An immediate modification of its proof, lead us to the following version of Proposition \ref{PROPIP} (the only difference with the former is that now the index $K\in\N$ may depend on $j$ via the order of the tempered weight $\mu_j$).

-\begin{prop} Let $(G,S)$ be an admissible tempered pair, $\CE$ be a complex Fr\'echet space and let $\{\mu_j\}_{j\in\N}$ be a family of tempered weights.
-Then for all $j\in\N$, there exist $\vec r_j\in\N^{N+1}$, $C_j>0$ and $K_j\in\N$, such that for every element $F\in \CB^{\{\mu_j\}}(G,\CE)$, we have
+\begin{prop} Let $(G,S)$ be an admissible tempered pair, $\CE$ be a complex Fr\'echet space and let $\underline\mu$ be a family of tempered weights.
+Then for all $j\in\N$, there exist $\vec r_j\in\N^{N+1}$, $C_j>0$ and $k_j\in\N$, such that for every element $F\in \CB^{\underline\mu}(G,\CE)$, we have

 \end{prop}